nrwl/nx/docs/shared/npm-tutorial/integrated.md

 This is all that needs to be done.

+{% callout type="note" title="Typescript Paths" %}
+When a library is created, Nx adds a new Typescript path to the `tsconfig.base.json` file.
+The running Typescript server process inside of your editor sometimes doesn't pick up these changes and you have to restart the server to remove inline errors on your import statements.
+This can be done in VS Code from the command palette when viewing a typescript file (Command-Shift-P) "Typescript: Restart TS server"
+{% /callout %}

 ## Task Dependencies

 In a monorepo there are not just dependencies among packages, but also among their tasks.